 From Young Professional to Urban Leader: Sarah Button’s Journey

-When Sarah Button joined the Rooftops Canada Young Professionals program in 2007, she came with an architecture background but little exposure to the housing sector.
+When Sarah Button joined the Rooftops Canada Young Professionals program in 2007, she came with a background in architecture but little exposure to the community housing sector.
 That quickly changed.

-Her onboarding in Ottawa gave her a strong introduction to co-op housing, and her placement in the Philippines immersed her in a transitional moment for the local co-op movement.
-While housing co-ops were still emerging, Sarah observed innovative models and even extended her internship to nearly a year.
-Beyond her host organisation, she visited housing developments, engaged in public education, built lasting friendships, and connected with a UN-Habitat planner, an encounter that sparked her future career in urban planning.
+Her pre-departure orientation in Ottawa gave her a strong introduction to co-op housing, and her placement in the Philippines immersed her in the local and emerging co-op housing movement.
+Sarah had the opportunity to observe and learn about new and innovative models of affordable and co-op housing.
+With the desire to keep learning she extended her internship to nearly a year.
+She was hosted by a local housing organization, visited a variety of housing developments, engaged in public education work, and built lasting friendships.
+She also had the good fortune of connecting with a Filipina urban planner working in climate resilience, an encounter that sparked her future career in planning and community housing.

-Today, Sarah is the Executive Director of Centretown Citizens Ottawa Corporation (CCOC), one of Canada’s largest non-profit housing providers with 1,700 units for 3,000 residents and ambitious plans for expansion.
-She credits her Rooftops experience with launching her housing career:
+Today, Sarah is the Executive Director of Centretown Citizens Ottawa Corporation (CCOC), one of Canada’s largest private non-profit housing providers with 1,700 units for 3,000 residents and ambitious plans for expansion.
+She credits Rooftops Canada’s Young Professionals program for launching her career in housing:

 “Without that internship, I don’t know that I would have ended up in housing.
 It made me realize there was something I could do with my background that felt values-aligned, important, and urgent.”

-Sarah’s career and leadership continue to reflect the lessons she learned abroad: advocating for herself, valuing inclusion, and applying a global lens to local challenges.
-And today, her organisation, CCOC, is not only a leader in affordable housing but also a proud Rooftops Canada donor, keeping the connection strong.
+Sarah’s career and leadership continue to reflect the lessons she learned abroad: advocating for herself, valuing inclusion, and applying a global lens and systems approach to local challenges.
+And today, her organization, CCOC, is not only a leader in affordable housing but also a proud Rooftops Canada donor, keeping the connection strong.